Vardhanpinisetti/AI-Driven-Demand-Forecasting-Supply-Chain-Optimization-System/README.md

 # AI-Driven-Demand-Forecasting-Supply-Chain-Optimization-System ##

-Absolutely — here’s the **“Project Importance” section** written in a strong resume-ready and README-ready format based on your exact workflow and outcome.

 Efficient supply chain and inventory planning relies heavily on anticipating customer demand.
 Stock-outs, excess inventory, and inaccurate procurement decisions can significantly impact profitability and customer satisfaction.
 Traditional forecasting methods often overlook key real-world factors such as pricing strategies, seasonal effects, promotions, epidemic influences, or regional shopping patterns.

 This project solves that by building an **AI-powered demand forecasting system** using historical sales, pricing, and environmental variables.
 Through **exploratory data analysis, feature engineering, and machine learning modeling**, this system learns complex relationships between business drivers and actual product demand.
 The model identifies the most influential factors—such as units sold, promotions, pricing, seasonality, and competitor pricing—along with time-based behavioral patterns (monthly cycles, week-seasonality, weekdays/weekends, etc.).